GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Discussion

+By design, the \ha emission (tracing unobscured star formation) is focused in the three line-emitting regions.
+When convolved to match the ALMA beam to compare to the \cii morphology, we find a slight east-west offset between the two tracers for \hzc and a good match for \hzb (as found by \citealt{teli24}).
+The \cii emission does not feature an extension towards \hza (as seen in \ha), suggesting the lack of a strong \cii peak in \hza.
+While the $\lambda_{\rm rest}=4\,\mu$m emission shows a similar morphology as the \ha emission for \hzc (i.e., an east-west offset with respect to the \cii emission), we find that the $\lambda_{\rm rest}=4\,\mu$m emission is offset to the northeast from \hzb.

 Offsets between \cii and UV emission are commonly observed at high redshift (e.g., \citealt{maio15,inou16,carn17,carn18,kill24}).
 It has been suggested that these offsets may be caused by a non-isotropic dust distribution, as \cii may be observed from dusty regions of the cold neutral medium (e.g., \citealt{katz17}).
-With this in mind, the relative distribution of \ha, \cii, and UV continuum flux suggests that all three line-emitting components of HZ10 feature unobscured SF (seen by the overlap between \cii and \ha), while there is a region of low molecular content but high stellar mass to the north of \hzb (seen by the offset between the $\lambda_{obs}=4\,\mu$m continuum and \cii emission), and \hzc has associated obscured SF to the east (shown by the offset between the \ha and \cii emission).
+Indeed, \citealt{teli24} find that the $\lambda_{\rm rest}\sim158\,\mu$m FIR continuum emission shows a very similar morphology to the \cii emission, with the exception of a possible `bridge' between \hzb and \hzc (as found in \citealt{vill24}).
+Since this dust would strongly attenuate \ha, it is possible that the east-west offset between \cii and \ha that we see in \hzc represents areas of obscured and unobscured star formation (as supported by the red $\beta_{\rm UV}>-1$ of \hzc, see Table \ref{ratvals}).
+The offset of the $\lambda_{\rm rest}=4\,\mu$m emission from \hzb may indicate a region of low ongoing star formation but high stellar mass.